Viburnum trilobum: Description

 It is a deciduous shrub growing to 4 m tall.
 The bark is gray and rough and has a scaly texture.
 The stems arch and are very dense, and the twigs are a reddish-brown color.
 The leaves are opposite, three-lobed, 6–12 cm long and 5–10 cm broad, with a rounded base and serrated margins; they are superficially similar to many maple leaves, most easily distinguished by their somewhat wrinkled surface with impressed leaf venation.
 The leaf buds are green.
 The bud scales are valvate.
 The flowers are white, produced in corymbs up to 13 cm in diameter at the top of the stems; each corymb comprises a ring of outer sterile flowers 2-2.5 cm diameter with conspicuous petals, surrounding a center of small (5 mm), fertile flowers; the flowers are pollinated by insects.
 The fruit is an oblong red drupe 15 mm long and 12 mm broad, containing a single flat, white seed.
 Plants begin to produce fruit at approximately five years of age; when animals, including birds, eat the fruits, they deposit the seeds in another location in their droppings.

 Uses

 Although often called "highbush cranberry", it is not a cranberry.
 The name comes from the red fruits which look superficially like cranberries, and have a similar flavor and ripen at the same time of year.
 After removing the large seeds, the fruits, sour and rich in vitamin C, can be eaten raw or cooked into a sauce to serve with meat or game.

 Pests and diseases

-The larvae and adults of the Viburnum leaf beetle feed on the leaves and may completely defoliate the plant, and repeated damage can kill it.
+The larvae and adults of the viburnum leaf beetle feed on the leaves and may completely defoliate the plant.
+Repeated damage can kill the plant.